-I aim to answer that question and more in this article “Seagate Wireless Plus and ITunes, Your Questions Answered”.
+You’ll find the answer that question and more in this article “Seagate Wireless Plus and ITunes, Your Questions Answered”.

 Read through from start to finish or jump to the questions by clicking on the section you want in the table of contents.

-Configure the Seagate Wireless Plus First
+Configure Your Seagate Wireless Plus First

 Before you do anything with it, download its manual, make sure it is fully charged, download the latest firmware update and configure it using your Mac.

 The Seagate Wireless Plus works well when it is correctly configured and you understand what you can and can’t do with it on a Mac.

 Rushing the config because you don’t believe in reading the manual, or attempting to use it for something it is not able to do will leave you frustrated and disappointed so take the moments it takes to understand how it works.